cptJack22/SecurityQuestions/README.md

 Sharprompt NuGet package by shibayan selected for Console prompt capabilities.

+User's name is limited to 255 characters.
+User's answers is limited to 500 characters.
+Questions are limited to 500 characters.
+Required question count stored in a constant for easy updating.

 ## UI Flow

 The UI Flow is meant to be easily updated if there is ever a need for a UI flow change.
 A new flow can be coded and called from the other UI Flows after the new flow is added to dependency injection.